mathgladiator/adama-lang/reference/src/guide/static-policies-document-events.md

 # Static policies and document events

 A document will contain state, and it is vital to protect that state from unauthorized access or malicous actors.
-In this section, we will go through the details of access control:
+In this section, we will go through the details of access control and answer these questions:
 * Who can create documents?
 * Who can invent documents?
 And what does document invention mean?
 * Who can connect to documents?
 * Who can attach resources (i.e. files) to documents?
+* What resource got attached?

+Unlike other document stores, access control is done within the platform at the lowest level.
 This is the first step in building anything with Adama because access control and privacy are important.

 ## Static policies

 Static policies are evaluated without any state precisely because that state is not available.
-For instance, the ability to create a document requires a polices, so we introduce the ```@static {}``` construct which denotes a block of policies.
+For instance, the ability to create a document requires a policy, so we introduce the ```@static {}``` construct which denotes a block of policies.
 Within the ```@static``` block are policies like ```create``` and ```invent```.

+### Answer: Who can create documents within your space?

 ```adama
 @static {